KVang2/T3_project-1/README.md

 - This webpage was design base on our hobby for photography.
 We looked into some of the amazing places in tulsa, that have some beautiful views to take pictures.
 - The idea was also to give the people who are new to oklahoma, places to visit, enjoy and take picture.
 - The idea of the project is to welcome those who enjoy photography to be able to view pictures in a unique gallery.
+- The implemented features that we did was creating the 3D carousel, and having a light/dark mode.
+- The feature that still needs to improve is the light/ dark mode.
+- The most difficult challenges I encountered would be the implementation of using cookies to save the settings between the light and dark mode.

 ## Usage
 - It is design to give recommendation of unique places in oklahoma for others to see.
 The pictures in the homepage are link with more information on that area, incase if the user is interested in visitng.
 - The carousel was made for the user's view of a photo gallery.

 ## Acknowledgments
 - The images used for the homepage and the animal gallery from Google

 - The images used for the Nature gallery is by [Kevin Vang]

 - **Special thanks to [HuXn WebDev] for the video tutorial on how to create a dynamic rotating gallery.**

 ## Authors